High cost of living: Impact on households

 In March 2020 the Bank introduced measures in response to Covid-19.
 Interest rates were cut to 0.1% – the lowest they have ever been.
 They remained at this level until December 2021.
 The MPC also expanded its quantitative easing (QE) programme by £450bn in 2020 and 2021, taking the total value of assets it owned to a peak of £895bn.
 For more, see section 4.2 of the Library briefing paper, Coronavirus: Economic impact.

-Interest rates were left unchanged at a range of 4.25% to 4.50% by the Fed at its policy meeting ending 19 January.
-Inflation was 2.9% in December, with the Fed saying that inflation “remains somewhat elevated”.
-Fed chair Jay Powell said they were not in hurry to change policy.
-The Fed slowed the pace it reduces the assets it holds in its QE programme from $95bn to $60bn per month from June 2024.
+Interest rates were left unchanged at a range of 4.25% to 4.50% by the Fed at its monetary policy meeting ending 7 May.
+The Fed and its Chair Jerome Powell emphasised the high degree of uncertainty over the economic outlook given changes to US trade policy.
+The Fed is slowing the pace it reduces the amount of assets it holds in its QE programme from $60bn to $40bn per month as of April 2025.

 Responding to the Covid-19 pandemic, the Fed had by 15 March 2020 cut interest rates to close to 0% from 1.5%‑1.75% prior to the pandemic.
 On 23 March 2020, the Fed announced a wide range of measures designed to support the economy.
 This included buying debt from the government, corporations and purchasing other securities (such as those backed by mortgages and other assets).
 The Fed began to raise rates again in March 2022, taking them from 0-0.25% to 5.25-5.50% in July 2023.

-At its 30 January 2025 meeting the ECB cut its main interest rates by 0.25 of a percentage point, with the deposit rate lowered from 3.0% to 2.75%.
-This was the fifth time the ECB has cut rates since its cycle of rate rises ended in September 2023 (the first cut was in June 2024).
-Further rate cuts are expected during 2025.
+At its 17 April 2025 meeting the ECB cut its main interest rates by 0.25 of a percentage point, with the deposit rate lowered from 2.50% to 2.25%.
+This was the seventh time the ECB has cut rates since its cycle of rate cuts began in June 2024.
+Markets expect rates to be lowered further during 2025.

 The ECB launched its pandemic response on 12 March 2020 and expanded it significantly on 18 March and 4 June.
 The ECB has also made cheap loans available to banks to encourage them to lend to businesses.